calyxir/calyx/docs/fud/axi-gen.md

 `main.sv`, and `toplevel.v` are created as intermediate steps for [xilinx tools][xilinx_tools] to properly work.

 `main.sv` contains the SystemVerilog needed for our computations to perform correctly.
 It is implemented as an FSM that derives from the original Calyx program.
-These files are very hard to read and not really conducive to being examined directly.
-[`kernel.xml`][kernel_xml] defines register maps and ports of our toplevel xilinx tools needs. `toplevel.v` wraps our computation kernel and contains the AXI interface for each memory define in a calyx program.
+[`kernel.xml`][kernel_xml] defines register maps and ports of our toplevel xilinx tools needs. `toplevel.v` wraps our computation kernel and contains the AXI interface for each memory defined in a Calyx program and corresponds to the standard Calux lowering process.

+For more info on file generation see [how the Xilinx Toolchain works][xilinx_how]

 ## Toplevel

-Our toplevel is generated through files in `src/backend/xilinx/`.
+Our [toplevel][toplevel] is generated through files in `src/backend/xilinx/`.

 ### AXI memory controller
-Here, a calyx program is queried and all of its sub components are extracted.
+Here, the [toplevel][toplevel] component of a Calyx program is queried and memories marked [`@external`][external] are turned into AXI buses.
-Most importantly, memories are extracted and separate AXI interfaces are created for each one (meaning, there is no shared bus between memories).
-Each memory has its own (single port) bram which writes data taken from an `mi_axi_RDATA` wire where i is the index of the memory.
-Eventually the brams are read and fed into the computation kernel of `main.sv`, which outputs results directly into the relevant memories as defined in the original Calyx program.
+To note, separate AXI interfaces are created for each memory (meaning, there is no shared bus between memories).
+Each memory has its own (single port) BRAM which writes data taken from an `mi_axi_RDATA` wire where `i` is the index of the memory.
+Eventually the BRAMs are read and fed into the computation kernel of `main.sv`, which outputs results directly into the relevant memories as defined in the original Calyx program.

-For each memory we dynamically determine necesarry address and data widths and sizes.
+Address and data widths and sizes are determined from cell declerations.

-However there is always the possiblity that something is hardcoded as a remnant from previous versions of our AXI generation.
-If something is hardcoded where it shouldn't be please open an [issue][issues].
+> There is always the possiblity that something is hardcoded as a remnant
+> from previous versions of our AXI generation.
+If something is hardcoded where it shouldn't
+> be please open an [issue][issues].

 AXI memory controllers are constructed as (full) [AXI4 managers][signals] that lack a small amount of functionality.
-For example, xPROT signals are not currently supported.
+For example, [xPROT signals][access_protection] are not currently supported.
-Additionally, things like bursting are not currently supported, but should be easy to implement due to the existing infrastructure and generation.
+Additionally, things like [bursting][bursting] are not currently supported, but should be easy to implement due to the existing infrastructure and generation.

 A list of current signals that are hardcoded follows:

-* `xLEN` is set to 0, correlating to aburt length of 1.
+* `xLEN` is set to 0, corresponding to a burst length of 1.
-* `xBURST` is set to 01, correlating to INCR type of bursts.
+* `xBURST` is set to 01, corresponding to INCR type of bursts.
 * `xSIZE` is set to the width of the data we are using in bytes.
 * `xPROT` is not generated, and is therefore not supported.
 * `xLOCK` is not generated, defaulting to 0 (normal accesses).